-Public health experts worldwide are scrambling to get, track, and contain this new virus that showed up in Wuhan, China, toward the start of December 2019.
-The World Health Organization alerted several cases of pneumonia in the said place, but it did not match the previous Coronaviruses like SARS and MERS.
+Public health experts worldwide are scrambling to detect, track, and contain this new coronavirus that appeared in Wuhan, China, toward the beginning of December 2019.

 What Are Coronaviruses?